Michelle A. Williams, ScD

 Minimum prerequisites for entrance, SD program: Bachelor’s degree or non-U.S. equivalent and a strong background in mathematics and other relevant disciplines (e.g., biology, chemistry, genetics, physiology, bioengineering, and related social and computational sciences).
 For most individuals, the degree generally takes four to five years to complete.
 Candidates with an HSPH master’s degree may complete the program in three years.

 Degree requirements, SD: The first two years are devoted to coursework.
-Course requirements for the SD provide for advanced work in epidemiologic methods and biostatistics.
+Course requirements provide for advanced work in epidemiologic methods and biostatistics.
 Ten credits also are required in substantive courses offered by the department.
 Of the two minors required, one must be in biostatistics.

-The doctoral programs are designed for students who plan careers in epidemiologic research or teaching or for those who aspire to leadership roles in the health professions.
+The doctoral program is designed for students who plan careers in epidemiologic research or teaching or for those who aspire to leadership roles in the health professions.
 Recent graduates are working in major universities, medical schools, and research institutes.
 They also serve as epidemiologists for the National Cancer Institute, Centers for Disease Control and Prevention, other domestic and international governmental institutions, and private industry.

 - Exposure, epidemiology, and risk and occupational health concentrations, department of environmental health